Screamnox/Screamnox/README.md

 <p align=center>🌐 Web3 Enthusiast | Open Source Fan | Lifelong Learner 🚀</p>
 <br/>

-🐍 I'm a Python developer who's always diving into the latest trends and developments that redefine how we interact with the digital realm.
+🐍 I'm a Python developer who's always diving into the latest trends and developments that redefine how we interact with the digital world.

-🌱 My curiosity knows no bounds – I'm currently immersing myself in the realms of JavaScript (especially TypeScript) and Rust, in particular the [Vue](https://vuejs.org/) and [Substrate](https://substrate.io/) libraries.
+🌱 My curiosity knows no bounds – I'm currently immersing myself in the fields of JavaScript (especially TypeScript) and Rust, in particular the [Vue](https://vuejs.org/) and [Substrate](https://substrate.io/) libraries.

 🔭 I'm working on an [AI for ancient languages](https://github.com/Convolutio/IA_languesAnciennes) in collaboration with [@Convolutio](https://github.com/Convolutio/).